 Next day I again started at daybreak.
 No squatting groundhog so it went pretty well.
 By noon, it kind of looked like a snowblower.
 By 4PM, it was finished and ready to test.
 I plugged it into the outdoor socket, pushed the button and it roared to life.
 Good grief, it was as loud as a 737 taking of without noise abatement.
 I stood on the operator’s platform and eased it into gear.
 Self propelled with a 50 inch throw.
 King of the world, Ma!

 It took a few minutes to get oriented but soon I started blowing the snow from my driveway.
 It was amazing.
 I had the entire driveway clean I a couple of minutes.
-It was too big for the sidewalk along the house so I made a mental note to buy a smaller snowblower for that chore, which I did a few weeks later.
+It was too big for the sidewalk along the house so I made a mental note to buy a smaller snowblower for that chore, which I did the next year.

 For the next 9 years I lived in Chester Springs, I was a snow blowing machine.
 I started wearing headphones to cancel the noise.
 Listening to books on tape while clearing my driveway seemed kind of decadent and helped to pass the time.
 When the road crews would plow in the end of my driveway, the snowblower was powerful enough to throw their pile of snow to the grass on the other side of the road.

 When I moved to Nashville, I left the well used snowblowers with the house, figuring the new residents would make good use of them.
 And someday, I might just build a real Studebaker.
 It’ll probably have fewer parts.

 ©2018 Steve Bryant – No portion of this may be copied and used in any print or broadcast medium without the express permission of the author.